dlab-berkeley/Copilot-Fundamentals/README.md

     * Click the green "Code" button in the top right of the repository information.
     * Click "Download Zip".
     * Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).

-3. Optional: if you’re familiar with git, you can instead clone this repository by opening a terminal and entering [GitCloneCommand].

 ## Is Visual Studio Code not Working on Your Computer?